pedro-m-g/Dreamy_Ocean/README.en.md

 ## Build REAPER Theme

-Also, in order to build a proper REAPER theme, you'll need to run this command:
+To build the REAPER theme, run:

 ```sh
 npm run build
 ```

-Generated file will be available at `build/` directory, and you'll be able to open it in REAPER.
-It will show a preview for the theme.
+The generated file will be placed in the `build/` directory.
+Open it in REAPER to preview the theme.